 The DSO works in conjunction with other College offices to provide a strong advising network including Resident Deans and Proctors.
 The First-Year Residential and Wellness Program also provides ample opportunities for students to learn and grow academically outside the classroom.
 And, of course, the DSO promotes opportunities for faculty-student interaction through luncheons, dinners, language tables, and Into the Hub trips.

-Finally, given that Harvard College and the FDO value integrity, respect, industry, and compassion both toward individuals and the academic enterprise, there are moments during the first year for students to consider how these fit into their own priorities.
+Finally, given that Harvard College and the DSO value integrity, respect, industry, and compassion both toward individuals and the academic enterprise, there are moments during the first year for students to consider how these fit into their own priorities.
 During Community Conversations, for instance, students engage with faculty members on topics ranging from diversity to academic integrity.
-And in Reflecting on Your Life freshmen consider their own values and life’s big questions.
+And in Reflecting on Your Life students consider their own values and life’s big questions.

 Harvard College is a dynamic and diverse place and the Dean of Students Office staff seeks to help students feel simultaneously supported and challenged, at home and out of their comfort zone.
 But above all else, whether it is in the classroom or outside, the DSO aims to foster both learning and understanding.